juxor/afaq/markdown/secC2.md

 starvation long before they arrived.

-So it is the **class** position of workers which explains their time preferences, as Bhm-Bawerk **himself** acknowledged.
+So it is the **class** position of workers which explains their time preferences, as Bohm-Bawerk **himself** acknowledged.
 Thus capitalism was marked by an _"enormous number of wage-earners who cannot employ their labour remuneratively by working on their own account, and are accordingly, as a body, inclined and ready to sell the future product of their labour for a